-- Investments revenue is projected to increase due to higher Public Trust Investment Service funds under management, consistent with the trend observed over financial year 2024. - 6.
-Actual Digital revenue and sales volumes are expected to grow between financial years 2024 and 2025, however actual financial year 2024 revenue is expected to be lower than forecast due to year to date lower sales volumes and lower revenue per product due to discounts. - 7.
-Fee Protect revenue is expected to increase due to continued growth in New Zealand's international student market. - 8.
-2025 plan financials assume capital expenditure on intangible assets and property, plant and equipment of \$8.2 million. - Compensation and legal claims for service delivery issues are expected to continue at levels observed in financial year 2024 plus an inflation uplift.
-Provisions are forecast using best estimates. - 10.
-The funding cap for the services agreement between the Ministry of Justice and Public Trust will reduce from \$3.617 million in financial year 2023/2024 to \$1.984 million in financial year 2024/2025.
-There is an expectation that no work is performed in excess of the funding cap in financial year 2025.
+- Investments revenue is projected to decline resulting from an expectation of further OCR cuts, partially offset by increased Public Trust Investment Service revenue, driven by growth in funds under management. - Digital revenue and transaction volumes are forecast to grow year-on-year as a result of targeted marketing activity. - Fee Protect revenue is expected to increase, driven by continued growth in New Zealand's international and domestic student market for private training establishments. - The 2026 financial plan assumes capital expenditure on intangible assets and property, plant and equipment of \$4.4 million. - Costs associated with compensation and legal claims arising from service delivery issues are assumed to decline from financial year 2025 levels due to the major IT upgrade reducing operational risk and errors and improving service delivery.
+Provisions are based on the best available estimates. - The funding cap for the services agreement between the Ministry of Justice and Public Trust has been assumed to remain at \$1.98 million in financial year 2025/26.